Language

 I. What is Different from?

 Different has the pronunciation /ˈdɪf.ɚ.ənt/ and functions as an adjective meaning: “not the same as another or each other; unlike in nature, form, or quality; distinct; separate”.
-For example:
+This fundamental concept shapes how we express variations and distinctions in English communication.

 • She seems to wear something different every day.